What if my leg swells after surgery?

 It is very common to experience swelling after surgery.
 Sometimes, you will not swell until several days after your surgery.
 Remember that your body is healing from the surgery and some swelling is normal.
 The more activities and physical therapy you perform, the more swelling you may experience.

 With that said, we do want you to remain active and participate in therapy.
-But, when sitting and resting, you can decrease the swelling by elevating your surgical leg and using ice.
-It is important to elevate your leg, with your knee above the level of your heart, 4-5 times a day for 15-30 minutes each time to help reduce your swelling.
-Your toes should be above your nose!
+But, when sitting and resting, you can decrease the swelling by elevating your surgical leg above the level of your heart and using ice.
+Keep your toes above your nose.
+This should be done 3-4 times a day for 15 minutes at a time.

 Will I have bruising after surgery?